article banner

 Regarding the dispatcher, the most popular options are:

-• a dispatcher made from Executors, which is a good choice if you want to configure your threads in ways that are not possible with Kotlin Coroutines dispatchers (like setting priorities, names, type, etc.).
+• a dispatcher made from Executors, which is a good choice if you want to configure your threads in ways that are not possible with Kotlin Coroutines dispatchers (like setting priorities, names, types, etc.).

 @Configuration public class CoroutineScopeConfiguration { @Bean fun coroutineDispatcher(): CoroutineDispatcher = Dispatchers.IO.limitedParallelism(50) @Bean fun coroutineExceptionHandler() { val logger = LoggerFactory.getLogger("DefaultHandler") CoroutineExceptionHandler { _, throwable -> logger.error("Unhandled exception", throwable) } } @Bean fun coroutineScope( coroutineDispatcher: CoroutineDispatcher, coroutineExceptionHandler: CoroutineExceptionHandler, ) = CoroutineScope( SupervisorJob() + coroutineDispatcher + coroutineExceptionHandler ) }

 Of course, a scope can also be created in the class that needs it.
-Dependency injection is not mandatory, but it is very useful for testing and for making the code more modular.
+Dependency injection is not mandatory, but it is very useful for testing and for making code more modular.
 Here is an example of how to construct a scope in a class:

 class DocumentsUpdater( val documentsFetcher: DocumentsFetcher, ) { private val disp = Dispatchers.IO.limitedParallelism(50) private val scope = CoroutineScope(SupervisorJob() + disp) private val documentsDir = File("documents") fun updateBooks() { scope.launch { val documents = documentsFetcher.fetch() documents.forEach { document -> val file = File(documentsDir, document.name) file.writeBytes(document.content) } } } }